jpanneton/gifsmos-v/README.md

 (applies to both the captured snapshots and the final SVG animation), as well as the viewport computing strategy.

+If the "Oversample" option is checked, images will be captured at double the resolution without changing the nominal viewport dimensions.
+For instance, an oversampled 300x300 image will actually result in a 600x600 image.
+Note that this setting may not be as useful when exporting SVG animations, since they are naturally vectorial and may be resized losslessly anyway.

 ### Generating and downloading a SVG

 Inside the preview panel, once you're happy with the results, click the